Premium Content:

 Choreographer Robert Joffrey died in 1988

 He was one of the first major choreographers to have studied both modern and classical dance, and his work combined the two.
-While that’s quite common today in the 1950’s in was groundbreaking.
+While that’s quite common today, in the 1950s it was groundbreaking.

-In 1966 the company moved to the New York City Centre replacing the New York City Ballet.
+In 1966, the company moved to the New York City Center, replacing the New York City Ballet.
 The company later opened a Los Angeles branch.
-In 1995 its New York operations returned to Chicago where it remains to this day.
+In 1995, its New York operations returned to Chicago, where it remains to this day.

-Besides works from Joffrey, the company also featured works from his co-founder Gerald Arpino, who was also his romantic partner.
-George Balanchine, Alvin Ailey and Twyla Tharp are also major choreograhers who have created works for the Joffrey Ballet.
+Besides works by Joffrey, the company also featured works by his co-founder Gerald Arpino, who was also his romantic partner.
+George Balanchine, Alvin Ailey, and Twyla Tharp are also major choreographers who have created works for The Joffrey Ballet.

-Sadly, Joffrey died of an AIDS related illness in 1988, he was 57 years old.
-Arpino took over as the company’s Artistic Director, a role he held until 2007 when he became the Artistic Director Emeritus.
+Sadly, Joffrey died of an AIDS-related illness in 1988.
+He was 57 years old.
+Arpino took over as the company’s Artistic Director, a role he held until 2007, when he became Artistic Director Emeritus.
 He died aged 85 in 2008 after battling prostate cancer.

 In 1985 documentary ‘The Times of Harvey Milk’ wins an Oscar

-Documentary The Times of Harvey Milk won the Oscar for Best Documentary on this day in 1985.
-It was the first documentary covering a LGBTIQA+ subject to win the award.
+The documentary The Times of Harvey Milk won the Oscar for Best Documentary Feature on this day in 1985.
+It was the first documentary focused on an LGBTIQA+ subject to receive the award.

-The film documents the political career of Harvey Milk, who was San Francisco’s first elected representative who shared that they were gay.
-The film documents Milk’s rise from a neighborhood activist to a symbol of gay political achievement, through to his assassination in November 1978 at San Francisco’s City Hall, and the subsequent trial of politician Dan White who shot Milk.
+The film follows the political career of Harvey Milk, San Francisco’s first openly gay elected official.
+It traces his rise from neighborhood activist to a symbol of gay political progress, through to his assassination in November 1978 at San Francisco City Hall, and the subsequent trial of former city supervisor Dan White, who shot Milk and Mayor George Moscone.

 WAAC CEO Andrew Burry died in 2017

 Community leader Andrew Burry suddenly died on this day in 2017.
-Burry was the CEO of the WA AIDS Council and he passed away while on holiday in Taiwan.
+Burry, who was the CEO of the WA AIDS Council (WAAC), passed away while on holiday in Taiwan.

-Prior to joining WAAC he held the position of Vice President for the Australian Federation of AIDS Councils, was formally General Manager of the AIDS Action Council of the ACT and also worked at the Victorian AIDS Council.
+Prior to joining WAAC, he served as Vice President of the Australian Federation of AIDS Councils.
+He was formerly the General Manager of the AIDS Action Council of the ACT and also worked with the Victorian AIDS Council.

 Latest